spatel1245/BeSocial/README.md

 NOTE: WE HAVE ONLY MACs SO THAT IS WHAT WE TESTED ON

 Once you have all the necessary files in the same folder and have a command line open at that folder, you can do the following:

-1. Update password in BeSocial.java
+1. Update url,username, and password in BeSocial.java
-       You must open BeSocial.java and update your password in the openConnection() function below main.
+       You must open BeSocial.java and update your url, username, and password as necessary.
+They are hardcoded in the static members above main.

 2. Compile:
 For Mac: